noahlange/gecs/README.md

 world.start();
 ```

-Each time `tick()` is called, the world invokes the `tick()` method of each of its systems.
+Each time `tick()` is called, the world invokes the `tick()` method of each of
+its systems (again, if defined).
+Most systems will have a `tick()` method, but
+it's not _strictly_ necessary, and it might make sense to sequester particular
+bits of entity creation to dedicated systems within an `init()` function and
+ignore `tick()` entirely.

-Systems operate on Entities via their Components—usually by querying the world for all entities with/without particular combinations of components
+Systems operate on Entities via their Components—usually by querying the world
+for all entities with/without particular combinations of components.

 ```typescript
 import * as PIXI from 'pixi.js';